iConFormer: Dynamic Parameter-Efficient Tuning with Input-Conditioned Adaptation

 \subsection{PEFT Methods}

 Parameter efficient fine-tuning (PEFT) methods, such as prompt tuning~\cite{prompt_nlp, vpt}, low-rank adaptation~\cite{lora}, and adapters~\cite{adapter_nlp, adaptformer}, are designed to reduce the number of trainable parameters needed for fine-tuning large models.
 Here, we briefly review adapter-based PEFT methods related to our approach, which will be detailed in the following section.
-Adapters introduce small, trainable modules between the layers of the pre-trained model.
-For instance, if the original model's transformation is defined as $h = W \cdot x$, adapters modify this operation to $h = W \cdot x + A \cdot g(B \cdot x)$, where $B$ represents the down-projection of the input features, $A$ indicates the up-projection back to the original space, and $g(\cdot)$ denotes a non-linearity.
-These approaches allow for effective task adaptation while minimizing the number of parameters that need to be updated.
+The adapter introduces small, trainable modules between the layers of the pre-trained model.
+It can be integrated in sequential or parallel configurations as shown in Figure~\ref{Configuration}.
+For instance, if the original architecture processes the features as described in \eqref{eq:mlp-ln-res}, conventional adapters modify this transformation to

+where $\text{Down}(\cdot)$ represents the down-projection of the input features, $\text{Up}(\cdot)$ indicates the up-projection back to the original space, and $\sigma$ denotes an activation function.
+Here, $\gamma$ is a weighting factor that adjusts the contribution of the adapter output.
+These approaches allow for task adaptation while minimizing the number of learnable parameters that need to be updated during model training.